 1. Power over notifications previews

-The new iOS 11 BETA 2 update has given users more power to control notifications.
+The new iOS 11 update has given users more power to control notifications.
 Users can still dictate how alerts appear on the lock screen when receiving a notification on individual apps.
 However, advanced options such as removing previews or dictating repeat alerts was only possible for native Apple apps.

 With iOS 11, third-party apps will now have the same privacy options.
 Apple have levelled the playing field, with the ability to turn off previews when the phone is locked for all apps.
 On top of this, they have an option to turn off previews for message from all apps simultaneously.
 With the power to regulate notification features for their apps, users may be more inclined to opt-in to push, especially if they can configure specific privacy settings in hindsight.